yumyai/vsearchpipeline/docs/usage.md

 You can also generate such `YAML`/`JSON` files via [nf-core/launch](https://nf-co.re/launch).

 ### HPC settings
 I had some problems getting Nextflow pipelines to work on an HPC.
 This is a short list of issues I encountered with solutions.
+These solutions are all implemented, although for slurm use and the job name replacement you have to use `-profile snellius`.

+#### Use singularity
+Docker usually does not work on HPCs for security reasons; the alternative is Singularity (or Apptainer).
+Run the pipeline with `-profile singularity`.
+If you use `-profile snellius`, singularity is also enabled.

+#### Retry failed jobs
+Because slurm jobs might occasionally fail, some processes have the `error_retry` label.
+With this label, jobs are retried 5 times before the pipeline fails.
+This is already implemented in the pipeline.

 #### Use slurm
-If you're using a scheduler on a computing cluster, you should define that in the process scope of the `conf/base.config` file.
+If you're using a scheduler on a computing cluster, you should define that in the process scope configuration file.
 The queue size and rate limit of job submissions are also defined.
+The configs below are used in the `-profile snellius` but with a specified partition name.
+Make sure you replace the partition name when using this profile on other computing clusters.
 ```
 process{
     executor = 'slurm'